PhilippeW83440/SDCND/CarND-Traffic-Sign-Classifier-Project/writeup_philippew.md

 **I have described my different iterations and trials in the previous sections but here is the summary of the key points leading to improvements compared to LeNet baseline:**
 * use different weights initializations: lower the sigma value.
 * use dropouts: for regularization
+* use L2 regularization
 * use more convolutional filters: for better discrimination capabilities.
 It improves translational invariance which is important when trying to detect an object in an image.
+* use more neurons in the fully connected layers
 * use per image mean var normalization.
 The per image being important here.
 * use some reduced and simple augmentation with geometric transformations (traing set size: 2x)
 * only qualify and store a model when the validation accuracy improves (it is related to early stop as well to prevent over fitting)

 So at the end, it is an improved LeNet architecture.
 So a relativelly small network.
-And I ended with pretty good results: Validation Accuracy above 99% and Test Accuracy above 97%.
+And I ended with pretty good results: Validation Accuracy above 99% and Test Accuracy above 97.5%.

 Nevertheless to improve further I think 2 main things should be considered:
 - much more data augmentation: something like training set 20x.
 Also using color jittering on top of geometric transformations.